nnstreamer/nnstreamer-example/android/example_app/README.md

 ## Prerequisite

 We assume that you want to deploy a NNStreamer-based application on your own Android/ARM64bit target device.
-Also, We assume that you already have experienced Android application developments with Android Studio.
+Also, we assume that you already have experienced Android application developments with Android Studio.

  * Host PC:
    * OS: Ubuntu 16.04 x86_64 LTS
    * Android Studio: Ubuntu version (However, the Window version will be compatible.)
  * Target Device:
    * CPU Architecture: ARM 64bit (aarch64)
-   * Android Platform: 7.0 (Nougat)
+   * Android SDK: Min version 24 (Nougat)
-   * Android NDK: r15c
+   * Android NDK: Use default ndk-bundle in Android Studio
-   * Android API level: 24
    * GStreamer: gstreamer-1.0-android-universal-1.16.0

 ## Build example